 Cold-Stunning Threatens Aquatic Wildlife – Marylanders Asked to Help

-Anyone who sees an unresponsive or lethargic sea turtle or marine animal in Maryland waters or on shore should call the Maryland Marine Mammal Stranding Hotline at 800-628-9944.
-The hotline is manned 365 days a year, 24 hours a day.
+Anyone who sees a lethargic, floating, debilitated, or deceased sea turtle or marine mammal in Maryland waters or stranded onshore should maintain a safe distance and call the Maryland Natural Resources Police Hotline at 800-628-9944.
+The hotline is maintained 365 days a year, 24 hours a day.

-As a reminder, marine mammals are protected under the Marine Mammal Protection Act while sea turtles are protected under the Endangered Species Act.
-Harassment, feeding, or collecting these species can result in fines, imprisonment, or the seizure of vessels and personal property.
+Marine mammals are protected under the Marine Mammal Protection Act, and sea turtles are protected under the Endangered Species Act.
+The harassment, feeding, or collection of these species or their parts can result in fines, imprisonment, and/or the seizure of vessels and personal property.